Do Go On - 369 - The Night Witches

 Because they are the port power.

-They could trap all the cats in the port Adelaide.
+They could trap all the cats in the Port Adelaide, in the port.

 Matt.